OpenGov/ephemeral.run/README.md

 - [@vishal-biyani](https://github.com/vishal-biyani)

 Note that this repository's configuration and permissions are managed by Terraform (maintained by [@jspiro](https://github.com/jspiro)).
 Changes must _never_ be made in the GitHub UI.

+Also, it is our policy that PR authors do the final merge of their work after getting approvals and sufficient feedback.
+Maintainers will not initiate the merge.

 ## Design Goals